DashAISoftware/DashAI/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 In the case of modifying a view in the front-end, include screenshots with the changes.
-In any other case, delete this section.
--->
+Optional, delete this section if not needed.-->
 ...

 ## Notes

 <!--
 Include any additional information that would be useful to the reviewer.
+Optional, delete this section if not needed.
 -->
 ...